evgenyneu/tarpan/docs/hpdi.md

-# How to change the widths of HPD intervals.
+# How to change the widths of HPD intervals?

 By default, Tarpan uses 68.27% and 95.45% HPDIs (highest posterior density intervals).
 If you want to change these values, you can supply `summary_params` parameter to